texttics/texttics-site/readme.md

 * **State Management & Orchestration:** The main `update_all` function in `app.py` manages the entire application state and analysis pipeline, calling all computation functions and passing their results to the correct DOM renderers.
 * **Deep Unicode Analysis:** The tool uses a file-first, data-driven approach for maximum precision.
 While built-in `unicodedata` functions are used for simple tasks (like `unicodedata.numeric()`), the core forensic engine is powered by direct lookups against a local copy of the Unicode Character Database.
 * **Data-Driven Analysis (The Core):** This is the heart of the tool's analytical depth.
-Python asynchronously fetches, parses, and analyzes **27 raw data files** directly from the Unicode Character Database (UCD).
+Python asynchronously fetches, parses, and analyzes **31 raw data files** directly from the Unicode Consortium.
 This data-driven approach allows the tool to perform UAX-compliant checks that are impossible with built-in functions alone.
 The data files implemented include:
     * **Core Profile (`Blocks.txt`, `DerivedAge.txt`, `Scripts.txt`, `ScriptExtensions.txt`):** For Block, Age, and Script properties.
     * **Shape Profile (`LineBreak.txt`, `WordBreakProperty.txt`, `SentenceBreakProperty.txt`, `GraphemeBreakProperty.txt`, `EastAsianWidth.txt`, `VerticalOrientation.txt`):** The raw data for the six file-based Run-Length Encoding (RLE) engines.
     * **Integrity Profile (`PropList.txt`, `DerivedCoreProperties.txt`, `DoNotEmit.txt`, `CompositionExclusions.txt`, `DerivedNormalizationProps.txt`, `DerivedBinaryProperties.txt`):** A deep well of binary flags and properties used for the forensic integrity report.
-    * **Specialized Profile (`StandardizedVariants.txt`, `emoji-variation-sequences.txt`, `DerivedCombiningClass.txt`, `DerivedDecompositionType.txt`, `DerivedNumericType.txt`, `BidiBrackets.txt`, `BidiMirroring.txt`):** High-precision files for features like the Zalgo-detector, decomposition analysis, numeric types, and variant/Bidi bracket pairing.
+    * **Specialized Profile (`StandardizedVariants.txt`, `DerivedCombiningClass.txt`, `DerivedDecompositionType.txt`, `DerivedNumericType.txt`, `BidiBrackets.txt`, `BidiMirroring.txt`):** High-precision files for features like the Zalgo-detector, decomposition analysis, numeric types, and variant/Bidi bracket pairing.
     * **Threat-Hunting (`confusables.txt`, `IdentifierType.txt`, `IdentifierStatus.txt`, `intentional.txt`):** The data files that power the Group 3 (homoglyph) and UAX #31 (Identifier) security analysis.
+    * **UTS #51 Emoji Profile (`emoji-variation-sequences.txt`, `emoji-sequences.txt`, `emoji-zwj-sequences.txt`, `emoji-data.txt`, `emoji-test.txt`):** The 5 data files that power the UTS #51 "Emoji Powerhouse" subsystem.

 The final result is a multi-layered, literal, and data-driven analysis of text composition, sequence (run) shape, structural integrity, and deep provenance, all based on the official Unicode Standard.